North Albany Senior High School: History

 In 2018 the state budget allocated funds for six new classrooms and eight refurbished rooms to help cater for growing enrolments.

-Principals

 Programs

 NASHS offers three key Aboriginal education programs - the Great Southern Clontarf Academy for young Aboriginal men, Rising Albany Yorgas (RAY) Program and the Deadly Sista Girlz program.

 Clontarf Academy

 The Great Southern Clontarf Academy was established in 2006, and is operated out of facilities at the school.

 Trade Training Centre

 In 2013, the school opened its Health Trade Training Centre, funded by the Rudd Government's Building the Education Revolution program.
 The $3.5 million facility is a simulated hospital and medical centre providing courses in nursing and allied health in collaboration with South Regional TAFE.